sigsum/sigsum/README.md

 **sig**ned check**sum**s.
 Logging sigsums and not a more concrete type like TLS certificates keeps the overall design simple and generally useful.

-- Minimalistic design that simplifies log operations and usage &#10004;
+- [x] Minimalistic design that simplifies log operations and usage
-- Centralised log operations but distributed trust assumptions &#10004;
+- [x] Centralised log operations but distributed trust assumptions
-- Discoverability of statements for the data of your choice &#10004;
+- [x] Discoverability of statements for the data of your choice

 A minimal statement encodes the following claim: the right data has a certain cryptographic hash.
 You can add additional meaning to each